sunziping2016/oak-tree-house/site/_posts/2020-01-28-theme-vuetify-blog-doc.md

 ---
-title: Documentation for vuepress-theme-vuetify-blog
+title: vuepress-theme-vuetify-blog Documentation
 author: 孙子平
 date: 2020-01-28T15:03:25Z
 category: 文档
 tags: [项目, 前端, 编程]
 ---

 This is the documentation for npm package [@oak-tree-house/vuepress-theme-vuetify-blog](https://www.npmjs.com/package/@oak-tree-house/vuepress-theme-vuetify-blog).
-The Chinese version of this documentation will soon be published.

 <!-- more -->

 ## 1 Introduction

-This theme utilizes [Vuetify](https://vuetifyjs.com/en/) to create a Material Design UI for model blogs.
+This theme utilizes [Vuetify](https://vuetifyjs.com/en/) to create a Material Design UI for modern blogs.
 It is intended to be used along with [VuePress](https://vuepress.vuejs.org/) and its plugin [@vuepress/plugin-blog](https://vuepress-plugin-blog.ulivz.com/).
 This website is built with this theme and several other plugins.
 I'll release these plugins soon.
 And you can view the source of my site at [sunziping2016/oak-tree-house](https://github.com/sunziping2016/oak-tree-house/).
 The UI of my website only supports Simplified Chinese.
-I'feel sorry, if this troubles you.
-But the language of the theme is not limited, Here is some screenshots of my sites.
+I'feel sorry if this troubles you.
+But the language of the theme is not limited, Here is some screenshots of my site.

 The figure below shows the [directory classifier](https://vuepress-plugin-blog.ulivz.com/guide/getting-started.html#directory-classifier) index page with pagination (`IndexPost.vue`).
 The posts are organized in the form of cards, which supports an optional cover image.